loicmarie/code-area/README.md

 Polymer element wrapping CodeMirror (highlighting syntax, plugins and options)

+## How To

+Install with Bower:

+`bower install loicmarie/code-area`

+Then you wan use it as follow:

+`<code-area mode="javascript" line-numbers></code-area>`

+See [official Polymer element documentation](https://loicmarie.github.io/code-area/) for more details on element and [CodeMirror documentation](http://codemirror.net/doc/manual.html#config) for more configurable options

+PRs are welcome !

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.